techascent/tech.ml.dataset/README.md

 Dataset and ETL pipeline for data processing and machine learning.
-Datasets are currently in-memory columnwise databases and we support parsing from file or input-stream which means we support gzipped csv/tsv files, xls, xlsx files, json, and sequences of maps as input sources.
+Datasets are currently in-memory columnwise databases and we support parsing from file or input-stream which means we support **gzipped csv/tsv files, xls, xlsx files, json, and sequences of maps** as input sources.

 Data storage is efficient (primitive arrays), datetime types are often converted to an integer representation and strings are loaded into string tables.
-These features together dramatically increase the working set size in memory.
+These features together dramatically decrease the working set size in memory.
 Because data is stored in columnar fashion columnwise operations on the dataset are very fast.

 Conversion back into sequences of maps is very efficient and we have support for